 \begin{proof} \textit{(Theorem $\ref{continuum_continuity_rho}$)} Follows directly from thms. $(\ref{hexagonal_partition_continuity_rho})$ and $(\ref{probability_equality})$. \end{proof}

 By thm. $(\ref{probability_equality})$ and cor. $(\ref{radial_equality})$, the problem of estimating the probabilities and length of the sharp threshold interval in the continuum can be re-cast as problems of estimation in the presence of a hexagonal partition of the bounded region.
 As such, tools from percolation $\cite{Grimmett}$ and the random cluster model $\cite{Grimmett2}$ can readily be employed.

-This fact will be of paramount importance in applications to $K$-means classification where a data set consisting of multi-dimensional points is partitioned into disjoint, connected subsets.
-As it is advantageous to not have one connected cluster containing at least $100\rho\%$ of all points, since otherwise there may exist a single cluster containing almost all points by lemma $(\ref{continuum_increasing_property_uniqueness})$, the connection radius for points in the continuum must be in the sub-critical range $r \in [0,r_{0}]$ when classifying data into more than $2$ classes.
-Since $P(\mathcal{A}_{[n,\rho]}^{r}) = P(\mathcal{A}_{[n,\rho]}^{H_{r}})$ for $r \in [0,r_{0}]$, disjoint clusters of points in the continuum are equivalent to disjoint clusters of occupied hexagons in the hexagonal partition of the bounded region containing all points.
-As such, multi-dimensional points in the continuum can be thought to belong to the same class if they are within a certain Euclidean distance of one another.
+Since $\mathbf{P}(\mathcal{A}_{[n,\rho]}^{r}) = \mathbf{P}(\mathcal{A}_{[n,\rho]}^{H_{r}})$ for $r \in (0,r_{0}]$ by cor. $(\ref{probability_equality_infinite})$, disjoint clusters of points in the continuum are equivalent to disjoint clusters of occupied hexagons in the hexagonal partition of the bounded region containing all points.
+Multi-dimensional points in the continuum can be thought to belong to the same cluster if they are within a certain Euclidean distance of one another.
 As a result, the multi-dimensional points will have representatives belonging to occupied, connected hexagons in the 2-dimensional, bounded, partitioned region.
 We now have theoretical justification for the consideration of an image as a projection of higher dimensional data to $2$-dimensional space.